Brookvale Oval: Layout and use

+From the grounds re-configuration into a rectangle shape in 1970-71 until the end of the 1992 NSWRL season, the outer hill at Brookvale included a berm in the south-eastern corner which took the hill around next to the then Southern Stand.
+After the 1992 season, the berm was removed and a much larger exit to Pittwater Road was made.
+At the same time the old tunnel when ran under the hill near to the south-eastern corner, was removed and the area becoming part of the hill.
+As a result of the earthworks and changes, the grounds capacity was reduced from approximately 28,000 to around 26,000.

+As of the 2025 NRL season, the ground's capacity is listed as 18,000.

 Funding

-As the major stakeholder and leasee of the park, Manly-Warringah Football Club launched a "Save Brookie" campaign, aimed at government funding for improvement to the facilities including seating, accessibility, improved safety, corporate boxes and construction of another stand, likely behind the Eastern Hill.
+As the major stakeholder and lessee of the park, Manly-Warringah Football Club launched a "Save Brookie" campaign, aimed at government funding for improvement to the facilities including seating, accessibility, improved safety, corporate boxes and construction of another stand, likely behind the Eastern Hill.
 The Warringah Council (Local Government) initially pledged funding of $4 million dependent on further grants from State and Federal Governments.
 The NSW State Government provided a further grant of $6 million in June 2008, and the club has restated its aim for a further $6 to $10 million from the Federal Government.

 On 6 August 2013, the Federal Government announced a grant of $10 million regardless of the outcome of the 2013 Federal Election.
 This money is part of a planned $30 million upgrade of the oval which will include a new 4,350 seat grandstand complete with corporate facilities on the eastern hill, as well as upgrades to the Fulton-Menzies Stand.
 Family Hill (northern hill) is expected to remain as it is and the grounds capacity is expected to remain at around 23,000 when the planned re-development is finished.

 In February 2017 a 3-year $1 million naming rights deal with Lottoland, renamed Brookvale Oval to "Lottoland".
 In August 2019 Lottoland group exercised its option to extend the sponsorship contract, worth $500,000 for another year to the end of the 2020 season.
 The final game to be played under the name "Lottoland" was in Round 9, 2021 of the NRL between the Manly Warringah Sea Eagles and New Zealand Warriors.